 The only brew pub in Cluj-Napoca, and the second oldest brewery in the country, they serve a range of beers and fantastic food.

 One of the four craft breweries in Cluj-Napoca, they have brewed for almost 2 years in Hungary, before relocating to Cluj at the beginning of 2018.

 The first craft brewery based in Bucharest, Sikaru have been producing a range of different beer styles over the last few years, and can now be readily found in supermarkets across the country.

 A tiny craft brewery based in Constanta, their range is brewed and bottled following very traditional techniques, which makes its availability around the country quite scarce.

 A small brewery tucked away in the natural beauty of Transylvania, Lăpușna is a rare beer that is worth seeking out.

 Traditional, natural beer that started off on a small scale, they can now be found in supermarkets across the country.

-Romania’s first gypsy brewers, and brewers of Ratebeer’s Best Beer In Romania 2016 and 2017.
-They are set to open their own brewery in Timișoara in 2018.
+Romania’s first gypsy brewers, and brewers of Ratebeer’s Best Beer In Romania 2016 and 2017, they opened their own brewery in Timișoara in 2018.

 Brewing Belgian style beers, Capra Noastră are the first craft brewery based in Iași.

 Brewing a range of tasty medicines in Timișoara, Clinica de Bere was the first craft brewery to emerge onto the Romanian market, back in 2011.